white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 8***
 * Adduser to secure your VPS, by adding a new username so you aren't running everything as root.
-* Run the command below and use a username that you want associated with this server ***('nullexnav1' is an example, you need to use your username).***
+* Run the command below and use a username that you want associated with this server ***('nullexnav1' is an example, you need to use your own username).***

 `adduser nullexnav1`